International Abstracts

 French translator: Kate Walker

-Kate Walker is an Australian currently studying a Master of Artistic Creation with a specialty in music therapy at the University of Paris, France.
-Her clinical music therapy experiences include children and adults with sensory deficiencies (specifically visual and auditory), as well as adults with various psychiatric disorders.
-With an academic background in music, psychology, and French, her research interests are the ways music interacts with our brains, the effects of cultural influences, and neurological music therapy.
-Kate was a presenter at the 2021 Online Conference for Music Therapy.
+Kate Walker, originally from Australia, is a music therapist based in France.
+Her clinical experiences include children and adults with sensory impairments (specifically visual and auditory), adult psychiatry, as well as people with dementia and Alzheimer's.
+Her research interests include neurologic music therapy, the effects of cultural influences, and the many ways music interacts with our brains.
+Kate was a presenter at the 2021 and 2022 Online Conference for Music Therapy.
+She holds a Master's of Art Therapy, specializing in Music Therapy, from the University of Paris Descartes, France.

 TORUN